-If you are unsure as to how much care is required we will visit the premises of the person requiring care and produce a care plan which will set out the tasks that are required in a given daily or weekly cycle.
+If you are unsure as to how much care is required, we will visit the premises of the person requiring care and produce a care plan which will set out the tasks that are required on the basis of a daily or weekly cycle.
 This is then used as the basis to calculate the timing and number of visits required.

-We recognise that all people are different and that some people get on better with some people than others.
-If, for some reason, you would prefer to change care worker please feel free to call our office and we will talk through the qualities of the person you would prefer instead and we will do our best to find a more suitable alternative.
+We recognise that everyone is different and that some people get on better with some carers than others.
+If, for some reason, you would prefer to change care worker after you have started receiving care from us, please feel free to call our office and we will talk through the qualities of the person you would prefer instead and we will do our best to find a more suitable alternative carer.

 Many companies refer to their clients as service users.
 We don’t.
 We call them clients because we build up a rapport with every one of them and treat them as individuals.
 We listen to them and do things differently according to their wishes.
 We give them the respect they deserve and we treat them with dignity.